CDC tells states: Be ready to distribute vaccines on Nov. 1

 Redfield told Yahoo Finance that officials were preparing “for what I anticipate will be reality, is that there’ll be one or more vaccines available for us in November, December.”

-Several vaccine and public health experts pointed out that final stage trials of experimental vaccines are still recruiting, and are at best halfway through that process.
+Several public health experts pointed out that final stage trials of experimental vaccines are still recruiting, and are at best halfway through that process.
 The vaccines are two doses, and each is given a month apart.
-Several experts told the AP they did not understand how there could be adequate data on whether the vaccines work and are safe before Nov.
+The experts told the AP they did not understand how there could be adequate data on whether the vaccines work and are safe before Nov.
 1.

 “Being ready is reasonable.
 Cutting short phase 3 trials before you get the information you need isn’t,” said Dr. Paul Offit, a Children’s Hospital of Philadelphia immunization expert who sits on the FDA’s vaccine advisory committee.

-Peter Hotez, dean of Baylor University’s tropical medicine school, said he was “very concerned” about whether the Food and Drug Administration would use an emergency use authorization to approve a vaccine before knowing whether it works and is safe.
+Peter Hotez, dean of Baylor University’s tropical medicine school, said he was “very concerned” about whether the FDA would use an emergency use authorization to approve a vaccine before knowing whether it works and is safe.

 Michael Osterholm, a University of Minnesota infectious disease expert, said he was concerned about an “October surprise” with a vaccine being rushed through ahead of the election.

 “The public health community wants a safe and effective vaccine as much as anybody could want it,” Osterholm said.
-“But the data have to be clear and compelling, that the vaccine is effective and that it’s safe.”
+“But the data have to be clear and compelling.”

-He said there was a “credibility gap” between doctors and the FDA about how rigorous products are being evaluated during the pandemic.
+He said there was a “credibility gap” between doctors and the FDA about how rigorously products are being evaluated during the pandemic.

-Some states on Wednesday said they were working on next steps while still awaiting details from CDC.
+Some state officials said Wednesday that they were working on next steps while still awaiting details from CDC, and some sounded a cautious note.

+Kris Ehresmann, Minnesota’s infectious disease director, told the AP the state would only move forward “once we know it is safe.”
+She said they would take their lead from the CDC’s Advisory Committee on Immunization Practices, which she said “will only recommend a vaccine that has met the safety criteria.”

+The Oregon Board of Pharmacy said it would expedite McKesson’s applications but wouldn’t waive requirements necessary to maintain public health and safety.
+Its executive director, Joe Schnabel, said in a statement that the board didn’t have enough information on how distribution would work “to speculate about whether it will be fully operational by November 1st.”

 New Mexico Human Service Secretary David Scrase said the state was preparing to administer coronavirus vaccines on a limited basis starting in November to health care workers and residents of long-term care facilities.
 The broad public vaccine roll-out is slated for January.
 He said current vaccine provider networks are robust and adequate for the COVID-19 effort.